-- Would cease should the equipment or plant item be replaced or a further derogation is made or the derogation is revoked Would only be granted when there are strong grounds for not taking action to restore compliance May be made where all parties materially affected by the non-compliance agree in writing to accept the consequences or are protected from the effects of the non-compliance Indefinite - Continues until a further derogation is made or the derogation is revoked.
-Would only be granted if there are strong grounds for omitting an expiry date May be made where all parties materially affected by the non-compliance agree in writing to accept the consequences or are not affected by the derogation To the extent that it does not set out the actions that would be required to restore compliance, this will need to be justified against the Authority's our principal objective and statutory duties and the licence obligations of the applicant
+Туре Description Definite - Continues for a period of time specified in the direction Lifetime - Specific to a system or plant item and continues for the lifetime of the equipment forming that system or plant item Would cease should the equipment or plant item be replaced or a further derogation is made or the derogation is revoked Would only be granted when there are strong grounds for not taking action to restore compliance May be made where all parties materially affected by the non-compliance agree in writing to accept the consequences or are protected from the effects of the non-compliance Indefinite - Continues until a further derogation is made or the derogation is revoked. - Would only be granted if there are strong grounds for omitting an expiry date - May be made where all parties materially affected by the non-compliance agree in writing to accept the consequences or are not affected by the derogation - To the extent that it does not set out the actions that would be required to restore compliance, this will need to be justified against the our principal objective and statutory duties and the licence obligations of the applicant

-1.12.1.14.
-It should be noted that a lifetime or indefinite derogation would only be issued in very limited circumstances.-It is usual practice for derogations to be limited for a period of time that is specified in the direction.-The AuthorityWe may issue further directions that can vary or withdraw previous derogations.
-This would be done following consultation with the affected licensee (and more widely if required) and may be initiated by a request from a licensee or by the Authority.
+1.14.
+It should be noted that a lifetime or indefinite derogation would only be issued in very limited circumstances.
+It is usual practice for derogations to be limited for a period of time that is specified in the direction.
+We may issue further directions that can vary or withdraw previous derogations.